Dosing and Administration for KALYDECO® (ivacaftor)1

 aBe sure that cheeses and yogurts are made with whole milk.1

-Food containing grapefruit may increase exposure
+Food and drinks containing grapefruit may increase exposure

-of ivacaftor, and should be avoided during treatment with KALYDECO1
+of ivacaftor and should be avoided during treatment with KALYDECO1

 Important Safety Information